navikt/codelabs/kafka-introduction-codelab/kafka-clients-introduction.md

 BUILD SUCCESSFUL in Xs
 ```

-Negative
-: On NAV developer image: If you get an `Connection refused` error when executing gradle.

-Add a file named `gradle.properties` in an folder named `.gradle` in your home directory with the following content:
+On NAV developer image: If you get an `Connection refused` error when executing gradle, add a file named `gradle.properties` in an folder named `.gradle` in your home directory with the following content:

 ```@bash
 systemProp.proxySet=true